callumgregory/callumgregory/README.md

 # 👋 Hi, I’m @callumgregory

+Below is a collection of projects I completed - in a variety of different languages such as Python, R and MATLAB - as a part of the Mathematics BSc (Hons) at the University of Bath.

 ## Academic Projects 2020-2023

 - Year 3: Analysis of a Latitude Dependent Energy Balance Model (95%) https://github.com/callumgregory/Analysis-of-a-Latitude-Dependent-Energy-Balance-Model